Requires Python 3.11+

 What's happening under the hood

-Each call to runner.step() executes one complete scan cycle: evaluate every rung top to bottom, update all outputs, produce an immutable state snapshot. runner.run(cycles=N) just calls step() N times.
+Each call to plc.step() executes one complete scan cycle: evaluate every rung top to bottom, update all outputs, produce an immutable state snapshot. plc.run(cycles=N) just calls step() N times.

 State snapshots are immutable — the runner keeps a history you can inspect, diff, or rewind to.
-Tags like State.value read from the runner's current state when inside a runner.active() block.
+Tags like State.value read from the runner's current state when inside the with PLC(...) as plc: block.

 Timers accumulate across scans. on_delay with a 3000 ms preset and a 10 ms scan step needs 300 scans to fire.
 That's why the math is exact and the tests are deterministic.